10. pyxc: Mutable Variables

 The parser enforces that the left-hand side is a plain variable name, not an arbitrary expression.
 (1 + 2) = 3 is a parse error.

-Stack Slots: From Values to Storage
+Memory Slots: From Values to Storage

 Mutable variables break that model.
-Once x can be reassigned, the name x can no longer mean "this one fixed SSA value".
+Once x can be reassigned, the name x can no longer mean "this one fixed value".
 It has to mean "the place where the current value of x lives".

 So NamedValues changes from: